Danielyan86/study-notes/config_new_environment/config_ubuntu_dev_ENV.md

 - sudo apt-get remove docker docker-engine docker.io containerd runc https://fcitx-im.org/wiki/Install_and_Configure

+## update docker permisson
+Create a docker group (it doesn't matter if this already exists).

+- sudo groupadd docker
+Add your use to the docker group.

+- sudo usermod -aG docker $USER
+In order for that change to take effect you need to log out and back on again.

+If you have completed these steps and find that you are still having problems with the permissions error then you'll need to allow more access to the docker.sock file.
+This can be done using the following command.

+- sudo chmod 666 /var/run/docker.sock

 ## unintall the ibus
 ## install the fcitx
 ## config fcitx